 The Art of Leadership: Managing the Early Childhood Program A professional development learning series for program directors, site managers, education coordinators, assistant directors, and supervisors Register now for this five-session series taught by leaders in the early childhood field.
 The

 Illinois Action for Children is offering financial support for practitioners pursuing professional development in early care and education and school-age care.
-These funds can be used for Erikson’s professional development offerings, as well as other workshops, conferences, and professional credentials.

 This article appeared in the Summer 2012 issue of Erikson on Children under the headline “$15 million well spent.”
 More from this issue » A partnership of 11 education and nonprofit agencies, including Erikson, was awarded an Investing in Innovation, or